-- Install security software on all PCs to detect and eliminate security risks such as viruses, trojans, and other malware. - Ensure that the security software is always up to date and uses the latest databases. - Use whitelist tools for monitoring the device context. - Use an Intrusion-Detection system for checking the communication within your system.
+- Install security software on all PCs to detect and eliminate security risks, such as viruses, Trojans, and other malware. - Ensure that the security software is always up to date and uses the latest databases. - Use allowlist tools for monitoring the device context. - Use an intrusion detection system for checking the communication within your system.

-To protect networks for remote maintenance via VPN, Phoenix Contact offers, for example, the mGuard product range of security appliances, a description of which you will find in the latest Phoenix Contact catalog (phoenixcontact.net/products).
+To protect networks for remote maintenance via VPN, Phoenix Contact offers, for example, the mGuard product range of security appliances, a description of which is provided in the latest Phoenix Contact catalog (phoenixcontact.com/products).